Adding and Managing a Regular Switch Configuration Profile

 1. Specify a VLAN ID.

-The VLAN ID values range from 1 through 4095, except 4087 and 4090 through 4094.
+The VLAN ID values range from 1 through 4095, except for 4087 and 4090 through 4094.
 One or more VLAN IDs can be entered in the following ways:

 • Single VLAN ID: 20